Struktal/Struktal/docs/tutorials/01-file-structure.md

 There are the following files and subdirectories:
 - `📁 config/`
     - `app-config.php` - Basic project settings
     - `app-routes.php` - Routes initialization
 - `📁 cronjobs/` - Regularly executed (PHP) scripts
-- `📁 frontend/` - PHP template files that are used to display the frontend
+- `📁 frontend/` - BladeOne template files that are used to display the frontend
-  - `📁 email/` - PHP template files for emails
-  - `📁 includes/` - PHP template files that are included in other template files
 - `📁 htdocs/` - PHP script files that are accessible via routes defined in `📁 project/config/app-routes.php`
 - `📁 src/` - Source code for your project that can be used in the `📁 project/htdocs/` directory
     - `📁 dao/` - DAO classes that are used in your project
     - `📁 lib/` - Additional libraries that are used in your project
     - `📁 object/` - Objects that are used in your project.
 Composer packages are installed in this directory.
     - `📁 schema/` - Database schema files that contain the code which is necessary to (re-)create the database infrastructure (tables, views, triggers, ...)
+- `📁 template-cache/` - BladeOne template cache directory
+- `📁 translations/` - Translation files for the project

 ### Secrets directory
 The `📁 secrets/` directory contains all files that are required for the project to work, but shouldn't be committed to the repository.
 Files that end with `.example` are not ignored.